kass173/project-3/README.md

 visual.

 ### 2. SQL Database & app.py
+Secondly, we create our script to connect our databased to the HTML within the app.py file and defined the routes for the data by creating and
+"app.route".
+We used Flask and created an engine linking to our SQLite database. `@app.route("/cost-of-living")` `http://127.0.0.1:5000/cost-of-living`.

-Secondly, we create our script to connect our databased to the html and defined the routes for the data by creating and "app.route".
-And defined the data we wanted to select from our database table and connect and injected into our webpage.
-Now that this was done we could focus on creating our visuals.
+After we defined the data we wanted to select from our database table and connect and inject the data into our webpage dashboard.
+This was done so we could focus on creating our visuals using Javascript.

 ### 3. Java Script
 Lastly, we used Javascript to produce our visualisations for our webpage dashboard.
 We were required to create a minimum of 3 unique views to present our